Amir-Ashkezari/Houdini-PointDeformByPrim/README.md

 # Point Deform By Prim

-A custom houdini operator, point deformation based on capturing primtive position of another geometry stream provides more accurate lookup position.
+A custom houdini SOP, point deformer based on capturing primitive position(s) from second/third geometry streams, provides more accurate lookup position(s).

 ### Build and the Installation